Introduction to 'Creating your marketing strategy'

 Pay for search adverts

-Search engine marketing (SEM) is where you pay for adverts to appear in search results.
-You can go for banner or display ads, or Pay Per Click (PPC), where you only pay for the adverts that users select.
+One option is to pay for adverts to appear in search results.
+You can go for banner or display ads, or Pay Per Click (PPC) where you only pay for the adverts that users select.

-- Expanding reach – You’re paying to appear in searches with certain keywords, to reach a wider audience
+- Expand your reach – Paying to appear in searches with certain keywords can help you reach a wider audience.

-- Building brand awareness – Appearing in searches drives follow-through and sales and pushes you further up the results
+- Build brand awareness – Appearing in searches drives follow-through and sales.
+This can push you further up the results.

-- Time-consuming – It takes time to plan and keep track of updates
+- It takes time to plan and keep track of updates.

-- Expensive – This can be quite costly, especially for smaller organisations
+- It can also be costly, especially for smaller businesses.

 Reach the top of the results